longturn/freeciv21/docs/Coding/internationalization.rst

 While most text should be translated, there are a few cases where this is not wanted:

-* :strong:`File Formats.` It must be possible to load a saved game independently of the locale that was in use when producing it.
+* :strong:`File Formats:` It must be possible to load a saved game independently of the locale that was in use when producing it.
 The same stands for rulesets, tilesets, and other file formats used by Freeciv21.
-* :strong:`Fatal Error Messages.` If the game encounter such a critical error that it needs to abort, it may not have the resources to produce a translation.
+* :strong:`Fatal Error Messages:` If the game encounter such a critical error that it needs to abort, it may not have the resources to produce a translation.